 * Improving the cultural competence of non-Indigenous drug and alcohol services

 * RCT evaluations of quit smoking strategies for low-SES smokers.

 Population health, community health, Indigenous health, health services, substance misuse and harms, intervention trials, health economics, evaluation designs and measures.

 Society Memberships & Professional Activities:

-Reviewing for international journals and granting agencies; Associate Editor of BMC Public Health; post-graduate supervision; expert member on a number of professional committees and review panels; Member of the Council of the NHMRC for the 2012-2015 triennium.
+Reviewing for international journals and granting agencies; post-graduate and post-doctoral supervision; expert member on a number of professional committees and review panels; Member of the Council of the NHMRC for the 2012-2015 triennium.

 Specific Research Keywords: